Independent Contractors vs Employees

 Independent Contractor Vs Employee (1)

 Many electrical contractors employ staff and engage independent contractors to perform similar roles.
-This can be an effective way of bringing on skilled additional workers for periods or short-medium term projects involving a higher workload than typical.
+This can be an effective way of bringing on skilled additional workers for specific periods, or for short-medium term projects involving a higher workload than typical.
 However, it is important to ensure that there is clear distinction between these types of engagement.

 Factors to consider